ryanfb/etc/_drafts/a_curious_lead_codex_in_the_baths_of_diocletian.md

 Discussion
 ----------

-This mere chronological presentation of the sources discussing these objects has probably given the reader a pretty good view of the confusions and contradictions that have arisen in trying to research this topic; first of all, half of the sources seem bent on misreading and misinterpreting that which came before them.
+This mere chronological presentation of the sources discussing these objects has probably given the reader a pretty good view of the confusions and contradictions that have arisen in trying to research this topic.
+For one, half of the sources seem bent on misreading and misinterpreting that which came before them; for example [King](#king1887) heaps invective on [Matter](#matter1852) for confusing the present Kircherian artifact with [Montfaucon's](#montfaucon1708), when Matter appears to do no such thing and in fact goes to great pains to note the differences between both them and Bonanni's, a distinction which King misses.

 Bibliography (Kircher & the Kircherian)
 ---------------------------------------